cuddlyogre/ExportLDraw/Readme.md

 **Treat shortcut parts as models:** Treat shortcut parts as if they were models by splitting them into their constituent parts instead of merging them.
 **No studs:** Don't import studs.
 Not particularly useful but is neat to see.
-**Preserve file structure:** Don't merge the constituent subfiles into the top level part.
-This is helpful when you want to see how a part is made.

-**Notes about Preserve file structure**
-It is my understanding that LDraw uses a shear matrix to transform vertex data.
-When transforming the actual vertices, Blender has no problem with this.
-But it appears that a shear matrix can't be applied on the object level in the same way, so some parts that use that technique won't render properly.
-There may be something that can be done to mitigate this, but I haven't been unable to figure it out.

 Properly rendered
 ![Examples of correct render](examples/import/preserve_file_structure_3623.jpg)